npmcdn-to-unpkg-bot/SpokaneLaxSwap/README.md

 database_setup.py - automatically run through main.py, initalizes the database
 database_populator.py - populates the database with sample posts, used for demo purposes only
 client_secrets.json - contains the secret for connecting with google+
+templates(folder) - stores html templates
-static(folder) - houses all static files
+static(folder) - houses all static files and folders listed below:
   * post_images(folder) - stores all post images
       * default.jpg - DO NOT DELETE, is the standard image used when user doesnt upload one
       * postX.jpg - images used in sample posts created using database_populator
   * site_images(folder) - contain images for the sites artwork
       * header.jpg - site header image
-templates(folder) - stores html templates